Oktaha, Oklahoma

 Oktaha is a town in Muskogee County, Oklahoma, United States.
+As of the 2020 census, the population was 343.

 History

 Oktaha was named for a Muscogee chief, Oktarharsars Harjo (also known as Sands).
 The town originated in 1872 as a stop on the MK&T "Katy" Railroad.
 By 1900, the town had its own post office; a small business district emerged as well.
-Local business lagged, however, by mid-century, and the town struggled even more when U.S. Highway 69 was rerouted to bypass Oktaha.
+Local business was lagging, however, by mid-century, and the town struggled even more when U.S. Highway 69 was rerouted to bypass Oktaha.
 Nevertheless, Oktaha remains the site of a K-12 school that draws several hundred students from rural portions of Muskogee County.